 An important part of gynecomastia surgery is the preoperative assessment.
 For some men the problem is predominantly excess fat; for some it is firm glandular tissue, and for other men it is a combination of both.
 Dr. Teitelbaum will assess what is going on with your body and will help to guide your treatment.

-Unlike women who talk to one another about their breast augmentation or liposuction, men do not talk to one another about gynecomastia.
+Unlike women who talk to one another about their breast augmentation, breast reduction or liposuction, men do not talk to one another about gynecomastia.
 They hide it under their clothes, and so even their best friends are often totally unaware.
 Once fixed with surgery, they go forward with their lives as if they never had it.
 But thanks to the Internet, men can now privately research embarrassing topics such as gynecomastia, male breast reduction, man boobs, moobs, male chest reduction, etc., and learn that there is a very effective solution.

 A patient can be put to sleep, given IV sedation, or be given just local anesthesia.
 It depends on patient preference and the nature of their problem.
 One or two ¼ inch incisions are made in each side of the chest.
 A long acting anesthetic is placed.
 After waiting for it to distribute and take effect, small tubes are placed through those incisions and fat is removed and the shape of the chest contoured.
 Those incisions are closed with just several small sutures that are removed after about five days.

-Some patients just need one procedure (excision or liposuction) and some need a combination of the two.
+Some gynecomastia patients just need one procedure (excision or liposuction) and some need a combination of the two.
 There are two types of tissue that can be responsible for the enlargement of male chests.
 In true gynecomastia, the cause of the chest enlargement is purely glandular tissue.
 This is a very firm and rubbery tissue, and it cannot be removed by liposuction; it must be excised.

 On the other extreme there can be just a localized excess of fat.
 Fat is easily removed with liposuction and thus liposuction is the choice.
 Some patients have a combination of both.
 Men that are very thin will rarely have fat and thus won't need liposuction.
 Men that are overweight will invariably need liposuction.
 Steroid use causes the development of firm tissue that requires excision.